 network plays a crucial part in laying the foundations for our e-services.
 The goal of the city’s fiber network is to build competitively neutral infrastructure capable of meeting future communication needs, spurring economic activity, diversity and freedom of choice, and minimizing disruption to the city’s streets.
 The fiber network in Stockholm is provided and administered by Stokab, a company owned by Stockholm City Council.

 Actions within Urban ICT Arena

+Stockholm is growing fast.
 One million people will live in the City of Stockholm by 2020.
-The city needs to plan for and ensure sustainable building and an integrated city where everyone has equal opportunities, even with the city growing as fast as it is now.
-The City of Stockholm’s vision, Vision 2040, has a distinct overall perspective on social, environmental, economic and democratic sustainability.
-Vision 2040 envisions that Stockholm will be the most connected city in the world and that Kista will continue to play a leading role in global IT development.
-As “the smartest city in the world”, Stockholm will be a city that harnesses the opportunities of digitalization to make life simpler and better for its citizens, companies and visitors.
-Stockholm can and will be a role model for the environmentally friendly, economically and democratically sustainable society via IT innovations and new technology.
+The city needs to plan for and ensure sustainable building and an integrated city where everyone has equal opportunities.
+The City of Stockholm’s vision, A Stockholm for Everyone, has a distinct overall perspective on social, environmental, economic and democratic sustainability.
+According to the vision, Stockholm will be the smartest city in the world by 2040 and Kista will continue to play a leading role in global ICT development.
+Stockholm will be a city that harnesses the possibilities of digitalization to make life simpler and better for its citizens, companies and visitors.
+Stockholm can and will be a role model for the environmentally friendly, economically and democratically sustainable society via ICT innovations and new technology.

 Contributions to Urban ICT Arena

 The City of Stockholm is the main investor in the arena.
-The city’s subsidiary, cable company Stokab, provides the base IT infrastructure for the testbed along Kistagången.
+The city’s subsidiary Stokab, provides the base ICT infrastructure for the testbed along Kistagången.
 The City of Stockholm also provides startup funds for the Electrum Foundation.